PhotomatixCL documentation

-A command line for processing bracketed photos follows this pattern:
+A command line for merging and processing exposure bracketed photos follows this pattern:

-The options for HDR processing are supplied using the -x option followed by the XMP preset file containing tone mapping/fusion settings.
+The options for HDR processing are supplied using the -x option followed by either the name of a Photomatix preset or an XMP file containing Photomatix HDR settings.
 If multiple XMP files are provided, then multiple output files are produced in the same run.

-1. with the -o option followed by the path to the output filename but without its extension.
+1. ith the ‑o option followed by the path to the output filename but without its extension.
 Use this option when you want to choose a specific output filename for the resulting image.

 2. with the -d option followed by the path to the output folder and ending with the "\" character.
 The filename of the output image will be created by Photomatix similarly to how the batch of Photomatix Pro does it.
 (On Windows, due to the way its command line works, if you have this path in quotes, you need two backslash "\" characters at the end rather than one.)

-The following sample command (run on a Windows OS) aligns and merges to HDR the files Image1.jpg, Image2.jpg and Image3.jpg, and processes them with the preset in the MyPreset.xmp file:
+The following sample command (run on a Windows OS) aligns and merges to HDR the files Image1.jpg, Image2.jpg and Image3.jpg, and apply the the HDR settings in the the MyPreset.xmp file:

 PhotomatixCL -a2 -x "c:\Presets\MyPreset.xmp" -d c:\Images\ResultFolder\ "c:\Images\Image1.jpg" "c:\Images\Image2.jpg" "c:\Images\Image3.jpg"